holstt/garmin-connect-discordbot/README.md

 ## Features

 - Get daily summary as soon as yesterday's metrics become available on Garmin Connect (i.e. when your Garmin device has synced with the phone)
-- Monitor metrics: Currently includes Sleep, HRV ...
+- Monitor metrics: Currently includes Sleep, Sleep Score, HRV
 - Spot trends: Compares the most recent metric value to its weekly average
-- Docker support: Easy deployment using Docker Compose
+- Docker support: Easy deployment using Docker Compose including scripts for a more secure setup in production environments

 **TODO:**

 - Add more metrics
 - Customize which metrics to include in the daily update
 - End of week summary with activity overview, weekly distance, frequency for each activity etc.
-- Generate chart and include as image in the daily update to visualize progress
+- Generate chart and include as image in the daily/weekly update to visualize progress

 ## Requirements